 Menu

-A record of all artists-in-residence at Carey, including artist biographies, works created, exhibitions, student collaborations, and related documentation, from the program's inception to the present.
+A record of all Artist and Designer in Residence Programs at Carey, including artist/designer biographies, works created, exhibitions, student collaborations, and related documentation, from the program's inception to the present.

 - 2025 Carey Artist-in-Residence Program: Nichola Prested